dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 ### Generally-Applicable Specification

-The API follows the style introduced in [ICRC-7](https://github.com/dfinity/ICRC/ICRC-7/ICRC-7.md#generally-applicable-specification).
-See the aforementioned link to ICRC-7 for details.

-To summarize, batch-eligible update and query calls receive a vector of request items as input and return a vector or response items.
-Those are *positional arguments*, i.e., `i`-th element of the response corresponds to the `i`-th element of the request.
-The response may correspond to a proper prefix of the request: It must be a contiguous sequence of response items, where each item corresponds to an item of a proper prefix of the request.
+The general principles on the API as put forth in [ICRC-7](https://github.com/dfinity/ICRC/blob/main/ICRCs/ICRC-7/ICRC-7.md) apply also to ICRC-37.

-For update calls, `null` elements in the response have the meaning that processing for the corresponding request items has not been initiated.
-For query calls, `null` elements have meaning as defined by the respective query call.
+To summarize, all eligible calls, i.e., such with (at most) one response element per request, are batch calls.
+Batch calls have *positional responses*, i.e., the `i`-th response element is the response to the `i`-th request element.
+The response can contain responses only to a prefix of the request.
+For update calls, responses can contain `null` elements, with the meaning that processing of the corresponding request has not been initiated.
+For query calls, `null` responses have a meaning as determined by the respective query call.

 ### icrc37_metadata